home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Navigate back to the *OAuth consent screen* and click **Publish App** to set the *Publishing status* is **In Production**.

-1. Make sure the status is not *Testing*.
+1. Make sure the status is not *Testing*, or you may get logged out every 7 days.

 1. The warning says your *app will be available to any user with a Google Account* which refers to the fields you entered on the *App Information* screen if someone finds the URL.
 This does not expose your Google Account or Nest data.
     ![Screenshot of OAuth consent screen production status](/images/integrations/nest/oauth_consent_production_status.png)